Thisisnarayan/flutterpersonlist/README.md

 - Run `flutter pub run build_runner build --delete-conflicting-outputs` to generate required code.
 - Run `flutter pub run easy_localization:generate --source-dir assets/translations -f keys -o locale_keys.g.dart` to generate the localisation keys.

+### This Flutter project utilizes various packages and technologies to build a cross-platform application for both mobile (Android and iOS) and web platforms.
+The application fetches and displays data from the FakerAPI, showcasing a list of persons with details like name, email, and image.
+Key features and technologies used include:

 ## Getting Started

 This project is a starting point for a Flutter application.